tekosulaiman/tekosulaiman.site/content/posts/flutter-google-cross-platform-framework.md

 - **Education apps** → access to materials, quizzes, progress tracking.

 ## 10. Conclusion
-Flutter is more than just a trend—it is a practical solution for modern development needs:
+Flutter is more than just a trend it is a practical solution for modern development needs:

 - **Cost and time efficiency** → one team, one codebase, multiple platforms.
 - **Consistent UX** → stronger brand experience.